ibois-epfl/Cockroach-documentation/docs/tutorials/workshoptrees.md

 ```

-Those parameters (especially the 0.4 and 0.5) are quite agressive.
-It basically states that the points must be at least by group of 1000, and that we are quite strict when accepting a point as part of a group.
+Those parameters (especially the 0.4 and 0.5) are quite aggressive.
+It states that the points must be at least by a group of 1000 and that we are quite strict when accepting a point as part of a group.

 ![img_5](https://github.com/ibois-epfl/Cockroach-documentation/blob/docu-alpha/img/WS_again_tutorial_3.png?raw=true)
 <p style="text-align: center;"><font size="2"><i>From left to right: original PC, then after 1,2,3,4,5 statistical removals</i></font></p>